+See "Note 22 of the Notes to Consolidated Financial Statements" for disputes, arbitration, litigations and other contingencies related to Colstrip.
 We continue to assess the best options for Colstrip in conjunction with our co-owners.
-We intend to seek recovery of any costs associated with Colstrip regulatory matters.
+We intend to seek recovery of any costs associated with Colstrip through the ratemaking process.